 No one is going to look at you if your child drops a chip or cries.
 You really are all in the same boat! ( excuse the pun) Most cruise ships now offer ‘My time” dining making it easier to adapt to timing and choose when is best for you as family to eat.

 Alternatively take the kids to the buffet for a more relaxed approach.
 We particularly loved formal nights when they were little and the children loved to dress up too.
 This of course is optional as well.

 How safe is it to cruise with the children?

-Choosing to cruise with kids can be a very rewarding experience, you can discover parts of the world you may not necessarily visit with small children normally.
-Our boys have been to many countries and seen many cities which would not of been discovered on a normal beach holiday.
+Choosing to cruise with kids can be a very rewarding experience.
+You can discover parts of the world you may not necessarily visit with small children normally.
+Our boys have been to many countries and seen many cities which would not have been discovered on a normal beach holiday.

 When cruising with kids there is a lot more choice than a regular all inclusive holiday.

 Is it really worth taking the children cruising?